In the Air Tonight: Musical style

 "In the Air Tonight" has been described as being "at the vanguard of experimental pop" in 1981 and "a rock oddity classic", having been influenced by "the unconventional studio predilections of Brian Eno and Peter Gabriel".
 It has also been described as a "soft rock classic."
-Musically, the song consists of a series of ominous chords played on a Sequential Circuits Prophet-5 over a simple drum machine pattern (the Roland CR-78 Disco-2 pattern, plus some programming); processed electric guitar sounds and vocoded vocals, an effect which is increased on key words to add additional atmosphere.
+Musically, the song consists of a series of chords played on a Sequential Circuits Prophet-5 over a simple drum machine pattern (the Roland CR-78 Disco-2 pattern, plus some programming); processed electric guitar sounds and vocoded vocals, an effect which is increased on key words to add additional atmosphere.
 The mood is one of restrained anger until the final chorus when an explosive burst of drums finally releases the musical tension and the instrumentation explodes into a thunderous crescendo.
 Composed in D minor, it has a moderate tempo of 96 beats per minute.

 Collins has described obtaining the drum machine specifically to deal with personal issues relating to his divorce through songwriting, telling Mix magazine: "I had to start writing some of this music that was inside me".
 He improvised the lyrics during a songwriting session in the studio: "I was just fooling around.
 I got these chords that I liked, so I turned the mic on and started singing.
 The lyrics you hear are what I wrote spontaneously.
 That frightens me a bit, but I'm quite proud of the fact that I sang 99.9 percent of those lyrics spontaneously".

 Drum sound

 The song is known for its use of the gated reverb drum sound.
 Fellow musicians and journalists have commented on its use in the record.
 Black Sabbath singer Ozzy Osbourne called the drum fill "the best ever – it still sounds awesome", while music critic and broadcaster Stuart Maconie was quoted:

 Musically, it's an extraordinarily striking record, because almost nothing happens in it ...
 It's the drum sound in particular that's amazing.
 You don't hear it at all for the first two minutes of the song ... then there's that great doo-dom doo-dom doo-dom comes in, and the drums come in half way through the song, setting the template for all the Eighties drum songs after that.

-The original single version of "In the Air Tonight" features extra drums that play underneath the song until the signature drum crash (referred to by fans as the "magic break") appears.
+The U.S single version of "In the Air Tonight" features extra drums that play underneath the song until the signature drum crash appears.
 These were added at the suggestion of Atlantic Records head Ahmet Ertegun.
 In 2007, Collins wrote: